lm-Ashish-Shinde/QR_POC/readme.txt

     3. The image should be provide to create a halftone patten.

+Logo/Image Inside the Qr code:-
+    1. Image or logo can be added in the qr code.
+    2. A common rule of thumb is to limit the logo size to be ~25% of the width and height of the QR code to ensure scannability.
+    3. The logo size can be up to 1/3 of the edge length of the QR code

 Color of Qr:
     1. The colour of QR code and its background can be changed.
     2. The both colours should have enough contrast between them to ensure better readability.
     3. The colours can be used to make it unique, attractive and represent brand identity.
     4. The default black and white colours gives the best contrast and has highest readability.

+Capacity of QR code:-
+    1.The maximum capacity of a QR Code varies according to the content encoded and the error recovery level.
+    2.The maximum capacity is 2,953 bytes, 4,296 alphanumeric characters, 7,089 numeric digits, or a combination of these.

 Points to remember as discussed with team:-